 Like the neighbouring Islands of Adventure, the central lagoon area means you have to navigate from one land to the next in either a clockwise or anti-clockwise direction.
 Travelling in a clockwise direction:

 - Front Lot - contains most of the administrative buildings including Guest Services, Family and Health Services, stroller, wheelchair and ECV rentals, lockers, Lost and Found

 - Production Central - a collection of working sound stages including the attractions Transformers: The Ride - 3D, Shrek 4-D, Despicable Me Minion Mayhem and Hollywood Rip Ride Rockit.
 The Universal Music Plaza Stage is used to host live concerts

 - San Francisco - west meets east with San Francisco’s Disaster! and New England’s town of Amity and the former home of Jaws.
-Also home to Beetlejuice’s Rock and Roll Graveyard Revue
+Also home to Beetlejuice’s Rock and Roll Graveyard Revue (now closed)

 - The Wizarding World of Harry Potter - Diagon Alley - the newest addition to Universal Studios Florida recreates the landscape of London from the Harry Potter books including the Knight Bus, the dark ride, Harry Potter and the Escape from Gringotts and Kings Cross Station.
 From here you can transfer to Universal’s Islands of Adventure by riding on the Hogwarts “Express” if you have a park-to-park ticket

 - World Expo - themed on a modern World Exposition park with The Simpson Ride, Men In Black: Alien Attack and the live stunt show Fear Factor Live